saieva/saieva.github.io/PatTheCatProfitoFanPage.markdown

 ### **My Secret Billionaire**
 - https://www.youtube.com/watch?v=xQ-EuIC3eGQ
-- Note, Pat appears as the street hot dog vendor at approximately 25:25 in the video.
+- Note, Pat appears as the hot dog street vendor at approximately 25:25 and 1:22:52 in the video.

 ### **Mob Night With The Sopranos In New York City**
 - https://www.youtube.com/watch?v=Bwv8Pv4Cc9w